Kalapani territory: 20th century

 In 1923, Nepal received recognition from the British as a completely independent state.
 In 1947, India acquired independence from their rule and became a republic.
 Nepal and India entered into a Treaty of Peace and Friendship in 1950, which had a strong element of mutual security alliance, mirroring the earlier treaties with British India.

 No changes in India's border with Nepal are discernible from the maps of the period.
 The Kalapani territory continued to be shown as part of India.
 Following the Chinese take-over of Tibet in 1951, India increased its security presence along the northern border to inhibit possibilities of encroachment and infiltration.
 The Kalapani area is likely to have been included among such areas.
 Nepal too requested India's help in policing its northern border as early as 1950, and 17 posts are said to have been established jointly by the two countries.

 Nepal expert Sam Cowan states that, from the date of its independence, India "has assumed and acted on the basis that the trail to Lipu Lekh fell exclusively within its territory".
 The 1954 Trade Agreement between India and China mentioned Lipulekh as one of the passes that could be used by Indo-Tibetan trade and pilgrimage traffic.
 Nepal was not mentioned in the Agreement.
-A State Police post was established at Kalapani in 1956, which remained in place till 1979, when it was replaced by Indo-Tibetan Border Police.
+A State Police post was established at Kalapani in 1956, which remained in place till 1979, when it was replaced by Indo-Tibetan Border Police (ITBP).
+(Note: This followed an ITBP Act passed by the Parliament in 1975, making ITBP responsible for the management of the entire Indo-Tibetan border.)

 The China–Nepal boundary agreement signed on 5 October 1961 states:

 The Chinese-Nepalese boundary line starts from the point where the watershed between the Kali River and the Tinkar River meet the watershed between the tributaries of the Mapchu (Karnali) River on the one hand and the Tinkar River on the other hand.

 So the trijunction of the India–China–Nepal borders was at the meeting point of the watersheds of Karnali, Kali and Tinkar rivers, which lies just to the west of Tinkar Pass.
 Tinkar Pass is where the Border Pillar number 1 of the China–Nepal border was placed, and still remains.

 After the 1962 border war with China, India closed the Lipulekh Pass.
 The Byansis of Kumaon then used the Tinkar Pass for all their trade with Tibet.
 In 1991, India and China agreed to reopen the Lipulekh pass, and the trade through it steadily increased.